mattrussi/gitlab-com-runbooks/howto/query-thanos-via-gcf.md

 - Trigger Endpoint: https://us-central1-gitlab-ops.cloudfunctions.net/query-thanos-infra-kpi
 - Parameter: `query`.
 Provide a query string (i.e `up&start=2019-11-20T20:10:30.781Z&end=2019-11-20T20:10:31.781Z&step=15s`)

+### Google Function Source Project
+- The project repo is: https://gitlab.com/gitlab-com/gl-infra/query-thanos-iap

 ### Instruction
 The `query-thanos-infra-kpi` is written in Python and queries `https://thanos-query.ops.gitlab.net`.
 It takes care of the authentication work behind the scene.
 All we need to do is invoke the Google Function and provide a `query` string which one would typically provide in one of the before-mentioned two ways.
 Steps to invoke `query-thanos-infra-kpi`:

 1. Login to GCP and change to [`gitlab-ops` project](https://console.cloud.google.com/home/dashboard?authuser=0&project=gitlab-ops).
 2. Activate Cloud Shell
-3. Once the cloud shelll is activated, make sure `gitlab-ops` is selected.
+3. Once the cloud shell is activated, make sure `gitlab-ops` is selected.
 4. Run: `gcloud auth print-identity-token` and copy the token.
 (This will be needed to invoke the Google Cloud function)
 5. Then run `curl` against the `query-thanos-infra-kpi` trigger endpoint and provide a `query` parameter on what it is that you would like to run.
 Example: